GillianPerard/Kryptor/README.md

 ### Installing

-To get the project run the following commands
+To get the project run the following commands:

 ```sh
 git clone https://github.com/GillianPerard/kryptor.git
 ```

-Then run the npm command to install all dependencies
+Then run the npm command to install all dependencies:

 ```sh
 npm ci